 A closing note about the term "interfaith"

-Even though the word "interfaith" doesn't resonate with every family, it's important to note that many synagogues and others in the Jewish community use the term.
-That's because it's considered an all-encompassing and broadly acceptable term - and for the purposes marketing, programming, and general conversations, synagogues (and the people in them) need an easy, welcoming way to talk about the broad diversity of families that comprise their communities.
+Even though the word "interfaith" doesn't resonate with every family, it's important to note that many synagogues and others in the Jewish community use the term because it's considered all-encompassing and broadly acceptable.
+For the purposes of marketing, programming, and general conversations, synagogues (and the people in them) need a way to talk about the diversity of families that comprise their communities.

 But just because it's used as an umbrella term doesn't mean that individual families need to use it for themselves.
 Each family is uniquely individual, with nuances unlike anyone else's - and as such, each family must decide for themselves what term feels best to them.

 If you are part of a family that prefers another term, consider sharing that feedback with your clergy members and fellow congregants so they can better understand your family's identity.
-This will help others to be both thoughtful about and respectful of the many ways that families in the community identify.
-And in the long run, it will help ensure that all our families can find their home in the Jewish community.
+This will help others to be thoughtful about and respectful of the ways that families in the community identify.
+In the long run, it will help ensure that all our families can find their home in the Jewish community.